manosbatsis/scrudbeans/docs/installation.md

 dependencies {
     //...
 	implementation 'com.github.manosbatsis.scrudbeans:scrudbeans-spring-boot-starter:$scrudbeans_version'
-	implementation("com.github.manosbatsis.scrudbeans:scrudbeans-annotation-processor-kotlin:$scrudbeansVersion")
+	kapt("com.github.manosbatsis.scrudbeans:scrudbeans-annotation-processor-kotlin:$scrudbeansVersion")
 }
 ```

-> You'll have to setup apt or kapt appropriately for Java or Kotlin respectively,
+> You may have to setup apt or kapt for Java or Kotlin respectively,
 > see [scrudbeans-template-java](https://github.com/manosbatsis/scrudbeans-template-java)
 > and [scrudbeans-template-kotlin](https://github.com/manosbatsis/scrudbeans-template-kotlin)
 > for examples.